Getting down to business

 What from your Northwestern education has most helped you in your job?

 I was taught how to focus on what really matters.
 It has always been easy for me to get caught up in the whirlwind of life, but the professors in the business department taught me how to stay grounded and focus on the reason the Lord put me here in the first place.
 Since I have this focus, I am able to stay calm in situations that otherwise would make me panic.
 I am able to be bold and confident because I don’t have to rely on the approval of others.
-These qualities enable me to be a leader, organize project teams and execute our strategic marketing plan.
-NWC prepared me to be sure of my faith and abilities, which has really helped me in my career.
+These qualities enable me to lead teams and deliver consistent results at work.
+NWC taught me to have a holistic approach to learning which has set me up for a lot of success in my career.

 What did you most appreciate about the business department?